 What is the main speech issue faced by Prince Albert in 'The King's Speech'?

-Discover the awards and nominations received by The King's Speech.
-Explore the history of The King's Speech and its cast and crew.
+Discover all the awards and nominations received by The King's Speech, from Oscars to film festival honors.
+Learn how The King's Speech and its cast and crew have been recognized by critics and the industry alike.

 Art Direction